backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Hibernate.md

 - Some **use cases** of this would be *saving the ram state* (redis) or *services that take a long time to initialise*.
 - RAM size cannot be greater than **150 GB**.
 - An instance cannot be hibernated for more than **60 days**.
-- Hibernate is not supported on bare metal.
+- Hibernate is *not supported on bare metal*.

 > [!caution] **Root** EBS volume must be **encrypted** to use hibernate.